dotnet-presentations/aspnetcore-for-beginners/Tutorial/1-Create a Razor Page/Create-a-Razorpage-VSMac.md

 ## Create a Razor web app

 * From the Visual Studio for Mac File menu, select New Solution.
-* Create a new ASP.NET Core Web Application with .NET Core > App > Web Application.
-Name the project RazorPagesMovie.
+* Create a new `ASP.NET Core Web Application` with  **Web and Console > ASP.NET Core > Web Application**.
+Name the project `RazorPagesMovie`.

 ![](images/newproject-vsmac.png)

-* Select ASP.NET Core 3.0 in the dropdown, and then select Web Application.
+* Select .NET 6.0 in the dropdown, and keep the other defaults.

 ![](images/createwebapp-vsmac.png)